xyc/xyc.github.io/_posts/2015-11-11-webpack-hot-node.md

 Also, the quicker you are able to spot the bug, the less hassle you will experience later in development.
 Another interesting talk [Why does React scale](https://www.youtube.com/watch?v=D-ioDiacTm8) by Christopher Cheddar explains how React can enable developers to quickly locate the bug by limiting who can change the states and where the states can be changed.

-Next up, I will write about how we integrate Docker in the workflow.
+Next up, I will write about how we can integrate Docker in the workflow.